CameronBrooks11/cameronbrooks11.github.io/index.markdown

 ## Hi, I’m Cam

 Welcome to my GitHub Pages!
-Browse my projects below by clicking the titles to visit their sites, or the `</>` links for their repositories.
+Browse my project sites below by clicking the titles to visit their sites, or the `</>` links for their repositories.

+> See the [Projects Registry](/projects-registry) for the full list.

 <ul>
 {% assign sorted_projects = site.data.projects | sort: "name" %}